jbloomlab/SARS-CoV-2-RBD_B.1.351/SRA_upload/README.md

 # Uploading FASTQ files to the SRA

 Details of how the raw sequencing files (FASTQ files) were uploaded to the NIH [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).
-The submitted files are in BioProject [xxx](https://www.ncbi.nlm.nih.gov/bioproject/xxx).
+The submitted files are in BioProject [PRJNA770094](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA770094), and the PacBio and Illumina sequencing samples are in BioSample SAMN22208699 and SAMN22208700, respectively.

 The Python Jupyter notebook [upload_to_SRA.ipynb](upload_to_SRA.ipynb) has instructions and does the uploading.